Technical details about Intel Optane Memory quietly announced, consumer M.2 version coming to 7th Gen Core Processors first

 Meanwhile, have a listen to Allyn Malventano's analysis of Optane, featured in this recent PC Perspective 437 02/15/17 podcast, at this spot.

-It occured to me that a cheet sheet for acronyms is needed.
-These are all technologies you'll be hearing a lot more about in the future, including:
+I believe this cheet sheet or glossary of new storage acronyms is needed.
+These are some of the technologies you'll be hearing a lot more about in the future, including:

 NVDIMM - Non-Volatile Dual In-line Memory Module.
 Source.